caojiachen1/ENV-Manager/README.md

 - Clean and intuitive user interface

 ## Installation
+1. Navigate to the [Releases](https://github.com/caojiachen1/ENV-Manager/releases) page of the GitHub repository.
-1. Download the latest executable version
+2. Download the latest `portable.zip` file from the assets section of the release.
-2. Double-click the installer and follow the wizard
-3. Launch the application to start using
+3. Extract the contents of the `portable.zip` file.
+4. Navigate to the extracted folder and double - click the main executable file to launch the application.

 ## Usage
 1. Main interface displays all current environment variables